 Glenn persevered through all this tragedy and turmoil through strength of the Holy Spirit living inside of him and of course by the love of Chris and all his friends who supported him.

-Glenn continued to enjoy his life and being an avid golfer, he was able to get out and participate in his favorite sport on a regular basis where he made many new friends along the way.
+Page 3 of 3 - Glenn continued to enjoy his life and being an avid golfer, he was able to get out and participate in his favorite sport on a regular basis where he made many new friends along the way.

 Eventually Glenn became involved in a wonderful senior golf program at Lake Forest Golf & Practice Center called "outdoor explorations" where he became an ambassador and added his unlimited energy and special talents.
 Everyone there loved and respected Glenn so much and he was so aware of how all of those friends were genuinely concerned for him.
 The director of the program Angela "Angie" Kelly became a very important and loved friend who gave Glenn a new sense of worth and the memory of her love will never be forgotten.
 Glenn was still contributing to outdoor explorations until the last week of his life and it was undoubtedly one of his fondest parts of his final years here on Earth.